unahouExosite/docs/exositeready/gwe/solution-app/README.md

 # GWE Solution App

 This guide provides an example solution displaying all the telemetric data from Gateway Engine as well as showing a Custom Gateway Application: "gmq-sine-demo".
+For additional information and resources, please refer back to the Gateway Engine documentation home page (http://docs.exosite.com/exositeready/gwe/).

 # Getting Started